Owner beware: Your pet mongoose is not welcome here.

 34/ Nevit Dilmen // Wikimedia Commons

-In North Carolina, counties and cities can by ordinance regulate, restrict, or prohibit the possession of dangerous animals.
+In North Carolina, counties and cities can, by ordinance, regulate, restrict, or prohibit the possession of dangerous animals.
 Unique bans in the state include the ringtail, a mammal of the raccoon family, and the marten, a small carnivorous mammal that’s a member of the Mustelidae family.
-Permits to own these and other banned animals are only given to research institutes, or for public display or organized entertainment as in zoos or circuses.
+Permits to own these and other banned animals are only given to research institutes, public displays, or organized entertainment such as zoos or circuses.

-In North Dakota, licenses are required for animals that are “indistinguishable from wild, indigenous species or present a health risk to wild and domestic species” and those that are considered inherently or environmentally dangerous, the law states.
-A “nontraditional livestock advisory council” is in place to review special license applications.
+In North Dakota, licenses are required for animals that are “indistinguishable from wild, indigenous species or present a health risk to wild and domestic species” and those that are considered inherently or environmentally dangerous.
+A “nontraditional livestock advisory council” reviews special license applications.

-The state of Ohio views hippopotami, Komodo dragons and howler monkeys, among other animals, as dangerous.
+The state of Ohio considers hippopotami, Komodo dragons, and howler monkeys, among other animals, dangerous.
 Snakes that are 12 feet or longer are also prohibited.
 Permits are required for certain situations, including exempted dangerous animals.

-It’s illegal to own wildlife without a license in Oklahoma.
+Any unlicensed wildlife is off the table in Oklahoma.
 Permits are available for $48.
-If convicted of breaking this law, you face a fine of no less than $100 and the revoking of your wildlife license, if you have one.
+If convicted of breaking this law, you face a fine of no less than $100 and the revocation of your wildlife license, if you have one.

-Oregon residents must obtain a permit from the State Department of Agriculture to own exotic animals—although exemptions are in place for unique situations, like for disabled persons who have service monkeys.
-The state issues a certain number of permits; in 2011, the Associated Press reported that the state would not issue any new ones until the current population of permitted animals thins out over the course of time.
+Oregon residents must obtain a permit from the State Department of Agriculture to own exotic animals—although exemptions are in place for certain situations.
+People with disabilities who rely on service monkeys, for instance, would be granted an exemption.
+But in 2011, the Associated Press reported that the state would not issue any new permits until the existing population of exotic pets thins out over the course of time.

 Those who want to have exotic animals as pets in Pennsylvania must get a permit from the state wildlife commission.
-It is illegal to “fail to exercise due care in safeguarding the public from attack by exotic wildlife,” with penalties including fines.
+It is illegal to “fail to exercise due care in safeguarding the public from attack by exotic wildlife,” and anyone who violates that law is subject to penalties including fines.

 40/ Bernard DUPONT // Wikimedia Commons

-To protect the safety of the people of Rhode Island against both physical harm and disease hazards, a permit is required to own wild animals.
+To protect the people of Rhode Island from physical harm and disease, a permit is required to own wild animals.
 If a legally owned wild animal poses a threat to public safety in some way, law enforcement can confiscate it.

 41/ USFWS Pacific Southwest Region // Wikimedia Commons